SamiSugs/PRISM_GEE/README.md

 ## Running Scripts

-I had trouble installing the packages required to authenticate the Google account and run the scripts locally (could not figure it out in fact), so as a work around, you can run the script in Colab (Cloud compute notebook available with standard Google account).
-To do this, copy the code from the file and paste it in Colab.
+Running these scripts locally requires you to have Python installed, alongside a number of packages (details at <https://developers.google.com/earth-engine/guides/python_install>).
+Alternatively, you can run them in Colab (Cloud compute notebook available with standard Google account).
+If using Colab, you will need to copy/paste the code into the app and then follow the instruction provided here, as only .ipynb (Python notebook) files can be uploaded directly.

 Here is a non-technical guide to running each script.